 How will I be taught, and will there be any work outside the class?

-The workshop will include presentation of material, exercises to 'test' and develop basic understanding of the skills discussed, and possible reading/critiquing in class session, of a piece of writing to better understand skills and strategies covered.
+The workshop will include presentation of material, exercises to 'test' and develop and enhance your understanding of the skills discussed, and possible reading/critiquing in class session, of a piece of writing to better understand skills and strategies covered.
 Tutor presentation will be interwoven with discussion, practical activities and some reflection time.